kedacore/http-add-on/docs/scope.md

 The HTTP Add On only includes the necessary infrastructure to respond to new, modified, or deleted `HTTPScaledObject`s, and when one is created, the add on only creates the infrastructure needed specifically to accomplish autoscaling.

->As stated above, the current architecture requires an "interceptor," which needs to proxy incoming HTTP requests in order to provide autoscaling metrics.
-That means the scope of the HTTP add on currently needs to include the app's network traffic routing system.
+>As stated above, the current architecture requires an "interceptor", which needs to proxy incoming HTTP requests in order to provide autoscaling metrics.
+That means the scope of the HTTP add-on currently needs to include the app's network traffic routing system.

 To learn more, we recommend reading about our [design](design.md) or go through our [FAQ](faq.md).